chrisdigity/mochimo-nodejs/docs/README.md

 <a name="TXReference"></a>

 ## TXReference ⇐ [<code>Uint8Array</code>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)
 *TXReference class objects are only accessible via the[Block](#Block) class.*<br>The Transaction Reference class is a heavilyminified transaction type object, represented as a Uint8Array and designedwith transaction history in mind.
-The source address, transaction signature,transaction ID, and any block identifiers are purposely omitted, with theintention of use in a key, filename, or database, depending on applicationrequirements.
-Furthermore, the destination and change address get truncatedto either an associated tag, the first 32 bytes of a WOTS+ address, or, inthe case of an extended TX transaction, the whole 2208 bytes of a destinationaddress.
+The transaction signature, transaction ID,and any block identifiers are purposely omitted, with the intention of use ina key, filename, or database, depending on application requirements.
+Additionally, addresses get truncated to either an associated tag, the first32 bytes of a WOTS+ address, or, in the case of an extended TX transaction,the whole 2208 bytes of a destination address.

 **Kind**: global class
 **Extends**: [<code>Uint8Array</code>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)